Phone scam: Two arrests in relation to people fleeced of hundreds of thousands of dollars

-Police have arrested two people over an alleged "sophisticated phone scam" which they say has seen people lose hundreds of thousands of dollars
+Police have arrested two people over an alleged "sophisticated phone scam" where people are believed to have lost hundreds of thousands of dollars

 A 28-year-old man and a 26-year-old woman have been both been charged with laundering money and will appear in the Auckland District Court on Friday morning.